-102. Interior Decoration.
+103. Interior Decoration.
 Study and application of the principles governing the selection of furniture, textiles, pictures, and other furnishings for the home and their arrangement with appropriate backgrounds.
 Prerequisite: Course 4.
 Three credits; spring; M. W. F., 11:25.

-\103.
-Home Management.
+126. Household Management.
 Management problems of the home-maker in regard to income, time, labor, and family relationships.
-Three credits; spring.
+Study of the selection, operation, care and arrangement of household equipment.